Richard Ramirez's arrest location

 Directions

-Ramirez was held down outside of 3732 Hubbard Street.
+He was held down outside 3732 Hubbard Street.
 The house in question is roughly 300 feet east of the corner of Indiana Street and Hubbard Street.
 It is just around the corner from Salazar Park.

 Details about the general area